LutherCS/aads-class-pub/notes/b_tree.md

 * Find the **item** and its **node**
 * If the node is a leaf and has more than *degree* items, delete
-* If fewer than degree items, rebalance
+  * If fewer than *degree* items, rebalance
 * If the node is not a leaf, take the smallest item from the right subtree
+  * Or the largest item from the left subtree
+  * If this causes some node to have fewer than *degree* items, rebalance

 ### B-Tree Rebalancing

-* Pick items from a sibling that has extra items
+* If either left or right **sibling** has extra items
+  * Borrow from that sibling
+  * Rotate items as necessary (left or right)
+* If there is no immediate sibling to borrow from
   * Merge the node, its sibling, and the separating parent item into a new node

 ### B-Tree Delete.
 Initial tree